#1 Home Improvement Retailer

 How to Attract Beneficial Insects to Your Organic Garden

-Butterflies are the poster insect for pollinators, the category of animal life that carries pollen from male to female flower parts.
-Remember that some plants are self-pollinated, and some are wind-pollinated, but the majority of plants are insect-pollinated.
-Major pollinating insect players besides butterflies are bees, wasps, dragonflies and damselflies and moths.
+Butterflies are the poster insect for pollinators.
+This is the category of animal life that carries pollen from male to female flower parts.
+Remember, some plants are self-pollinated, and some are wind pollinated.
+However, the majority of plants are insect pollinated.
+Besides butterflies, major pollinating insect players include bees, wasps, moths and dragonflies and damselflies.

 Beneficial insects also deter unwanted pests in your garden.
-Lady beetles, praying mantises, ground beetles and flies prey on aphids, mosquitos and leafhoppers, among other pests.
+Lady beetles, flies, praying mantises and ground beetles prey on such pests as aphids, mosquitos and leafhoppers.

 Inspiration Guide